The Last of Us (video game): Critical response

 The Last of Us Remastered received "universal acclaim" according to Metacritic.
 It is the third-highest-rated PlayStation 4 game on Metacritic, tied with Persona 5 Royal and behind Grand Theft Auto V and Red Dead Redemption 2.
 Critics praised the improved graphics, technical enhancements, controls adjustments, the inclusion of Left Behind, and the addition of Photo Mode and audio commentary.
 Polygons Kollar compared it to a director's cut home media release, and The Escapists Sterling called it "the definitive version of the game".
-The Telegraphs Tom Hoggins considered the enhancements minimal but understandable, considering the original game's high quality.
+The Telegraphs Hoggins considered the enhancements minimal but understandable, considering the original game's high quality.